 A Journey Through by Patrina Larmond

-This is a personal story of traveling from the countryside of a poor community on Jamaica, the island, to becoming a doctor of pharmacy and learning that success is defined not by what you do but who you become!
+This is a personal story of traveling from the countryside of a poor community in Jamaica to becoming a doctor of pharmacy and learning that success is defined not by what you do but by who you become!

 Best Personal Finance Books for Women

 Money is power.
 To be influential or make a difference, you need to have your financial life in order.
 You can get started with these best personal finance books for women written by women.